One day in Lorca Spain: A historical city filled with cultural treasures

 - Guided Tours: Guided tours are available and can provide valuable insights into the history and architecture of the castle.
 Check for tour schedules on the official website or at the castle entrance.

-- Holy Week Museum (Museo de Semana Santa): Lorca is known for its elaborate Holy Week processions.
+Holy Week Museum (Museo de Semana Santa): Lorca is known for its elaborate Holy Week processions.
 The museum showcases the rich tradition and artistic heritage of these religious events.
+If you plan on visiting this region for Easter week celebrations, but make sure you book a stay in town to experience the unique processesions and other events that happen throughout the town.

 Architectural treasures: